 What is Extrapolation?

 Extrapolation is a way to make guesses about the future or about some hypothetical situation based on data that you already know.
-Interpolation allows you to estimate within a data set; Extrapolation is a tool to go beyond the data.
+Interpolation allows you to estimate within a data set; it’s a tool to go beyond the data.
 It comes with a high degree of uncertainty.
 You’re basically taking your “best guess” based on facts you already know.

-Extrapolation in Real Life
+Real Life Uses

 You extrapolate to some degree in your daily life.
 For example, you might look forward to your monthly paycheck and you assume that you’re going to get it based on known data (the fact that you’ve got paid monthly, on-time for the last year).
 But what if your company goes bankrupt?
 Or the market crashes?
 Or the bank mistakenly freezes your bank account?
 In this particular case, extrapolation has a fair amount of certainty (you’re probably going to get your paycheck), but that isn’t always the case.

-Extrapolation in Statistics
+Use in Statistics

 Extrapolation can mean several things in statistics, but they all involve assumption and conjecture (extrapolation is far from an exact science!):